Giving Back

 Giving Back to the VA Community

-VCS is proud to be a part of the Department of Veterans Affairs.
-We are a self-sustaining entity providing merchandise and services to Veterans enrolled in VA’s Health Care system, their families, caregivers, VA employees, volunteers and visitors.
-We are honored to “give back” to the VA through many programs established for the health and well-being of our nation’s heroes.
-Revenues generated from VCS are used to support a variety of programs such as: VA’s Rehabilitation Games, Fisher Houses, Poly-Trauma Centers for OIF/OEF/OND Veterans, disaster relief efforts, Substance Abuse Cessation, VA’s Homelessness initiatives, Women Veterans, Veteran Suicide Prevention and other activities.
+VCS is proud to be part of the U.S. Department of Veterans Affairs.
+We are a self-sustaining entity providing merchandise and services to Veterans enrolled in VA’s healthcare system, their families, caregivers, VA employees, volunteers, and visitors.
+We are honored to give back to the VA community through many programs established for the health and well-being of our nation’s heroes.
+Revenues generated from VCS are used to support a variety of programs, such as VA’s Rehabilitation Games, Fisher Houses, disaster relief efforts, Substance Abuse Cessation, VA’s Homelessness initiatives, Women Veterans, Veteran Suicide Prevention, and other activities that help Veterans.

 National Rehabilitation Games:

-Sponsors of all 6 VA’s National Rehabilitation Games (Winter Sports Clinic, Golden Age Games, Wheelchair Games, TEE Tournament, Summer Sports Clinic and Creative Arts Festival).
-These programs allow disabled Veterans of all ages and abilities to participate in adpative sport programs and special events.
-VCS provides monetary donations, sends a support team to each event and hands out goodie bags to Veteran participants.
-VCS proudly supports the Games as they promote wellness, rehabilitation, and camaraderie among the Veteran athletes.
+VCS sponsors five of VA’s National Rehabilitation Events: Golden Age Games, Wheelchair Games, Golf Clinic, Summer Sports Clinic, and Creative Arts Festival.
+These programs allow disabled Veterans of all ages and abilities to participate in adaptive sports programs and special events.
+VCS provides monetary donations, sends a support team to each event, and hands out goodie bags to Veteran participants.
+VCS proudly supports these events as they promote wellness, rehabilitation, and camaraderie among the Veteran athletes.

 Fisher House:

-Ending Veteran homelessness is a top priority and VCS supports this VA initiative through our partnership.
-Our partnership began in 2011 to provide a free meal to Veterans at their first appointment at a VA Medical Center and to give $20 in coupons to each Veteran placed into housing through HUD-VASH Program.
-In 2014, the initiative grew as the need for beds and household supplies became crucial for Veterans moving off the street into a new home.
-VCS partnered with Serta to provide queen size beds and partnered with Veteran Owned Lodging Kit to provide move-in kits containing bed/bath/kitchen supplies.
+Ending Veteran homelessness is a top priority, and VCS supports this VA initiative through our partnership.
+Our partnership began in 2011 to provide a free meal to Veterans at their first appointment at a VA Medical Center and to give $20 in coupons to each Veteran placed into housing through the HUD-VASH Program.
+In 2014, the initiative grew, as the need for beds and household supplies became crucial for Veterans moving off the street and into a new home.
+VCS partnered with Serta to provide queen-sized beds and partnered with the Veteran-owned Lodging Kit Company to provide move-in kits containing bed, bath, and kitchen supplies.

 Suicide Prevention:

 Prevention of suicide begins with a simple act of support.
 Everyone can play a role in preventing suicide.
-VCS partnered with the Office of Mental Health & Suicide Prevention to help disseminate training and communications to all VA employees, VA volunteers, caretakers and other stakeholders and partners.
-VCS support several marketing and communication tools to the 5 million customers who visit us each month.
-In addition, we suport face-to-face training for all employees that gives them the knowledge and skill to identify when a Veteran could be at risk for suicide or a life crisis.
+VCS partnered with the Office of Mental Health & Suicide Prevention to help disseminate training and communications to all VA employees, VA volunteers, caretakers, and other stakeholders and partners.
+We support face-to-face training for all employees that gives them the knowledge and skills to identify when a Veteran could be at risk for suicide or a life crisis.

 Women Veterans:

-VCS partners with the Center for Women Veterans to provide tools and resources for health services, education benefits, employment, support groups, special events and much more.
-With our support, the group has been able to feature Women Veteran artists through a traveling exhibit across the country; as well as, just recently fetauring Women Veteran athletes.
-In May 2018, the Center for Women Veterans will host their first annual National Baby Shower for soon-to-be Veteran mothers.
+VCS partners with the Center for Women Veterans to provide tools and resources for health services, education benefits, employment, support groups, special events, and much more.
+VCS supported a traveling exhibit for Women Veteran artists across the country.
+In May 2018, the Center for Women Veterans hosted their inaugural National Baby Shower for soon-to-be Veteran mothers.

 Disaster Relief:

 The VA/VCS Emergency Mobile Food Unit provides support for Department of Veterans Affairs response teams deployed under emergency conditions.
-These units will be strategically located around the country and available to emergency areas to provide food support and other food services to staff and patients.
+These units provide meal support and other food services to afflicted areas around the country, supporting patients, staff, and members of the VA community.

-One of VA/VHA’s major initiatives is to ensure preparedness to meet emergent national needs, and the VCS is proud to support this initiative and currently has four mobile food units ready to deploy for any emergency that would arise.
+One of VA’s major initiatives is to ensure preparedness to meet emergent national needs, and VCS is proud to support this initiative.

 - Selling reusable shopping bags in our stores